 - 1 tsp. ground coriander

-- 1 (12-oz.) bottle Mexican-style lager, such as Corona or Dos Equis
+- One 12-oz. bottle Mexican-style lager, such as Corona or Dos Equis

-- 1 (15-oz.) can white beans, such as navy or cannellini, rinsed and drained
+- One 15-oz. can white beans, such as navy or cannellini, drained

-- Heat 2 tablespoons oil in a 6-qt.
-Dutch oven over medium-high.
-Cook chicken, stirring and breaking up into large clumps, until browned, 6 to 8 minutes.
-Push chicken to edges of the pot and add the onion.
-Cook onion until golden, 5 to 6 minutes.
-Stir in remaining oil, cumin, chile powder, coriander, and garlic and cook until fragrant, 1 to 2 minutes.
-Add beer and deglaze, stirring and scraping up browned bits from the bottom of the pan, and cook until reduced by half, about 8 minutes.
-Add the reserved poblanos and sauce, the beans, salt, and pepper and simmer until chili is thickened, about 30 minutes.
-Ladle chili into bowls and garnish with sour cream, sliced serrano, and cilantro leaves.
-Serve with lime wedges and tortilla chips.
+- To a large Dutch oven set over medium-high heat, add 2 tablespoons of the oil.
+When hot and shimmering, add the chicken, and cook, stirring occasionally to break up any large clumps, until browned, 6–8 minutes.
+Push the chicken to the edges of the pot and add the onion to the center.
+Cook until the onion is golden, 5–6 minutes, then stir in the remaining oil, cumin, chile powder, coriander, and garlic, and cook until fragrant, 1–2 minutes.
+Pour in the beer and cook, scraping any browned bits from the bottom of the pan, until reduced by half, about 8 minutes.
+Add the poblanos, tomatillo purée, beans, and salt and black pepper to taste, and simmer until the chili is thickened, about 30 minutes.